The 2021 Ford F-150 Raptor has been revealed with an array of updates. Ford says it is the most off-road capable and connected F-150 Raptor ever.

 The next-gen F-150 Raptor’s high-output third-generation twin-turbo 3.5-liter EcoBoost engine delivers better low-end torque in pair with Ford’s 10-speed automatic transmission upgraded with next-generation controls.

-The engine comes with active valve dual exhaust for throatier engine sound.
+The engine comes with an active valve dual exhaust for throatier engine sound.
 It enables greater max towing and max payload: they increase by 200 pounds to 8,200 lbs and 1,400 lbs, respectively.

 The Raptor’s EPA-estimated range is over 500 miles with its standard 36-gallon capacity, on a full tank.